siraben/ti84-forth/README.md

 ## Design Notes
 ### Use of Macros
-Judicious use of macros has greatly improved readability of the code.
+Judicious use of macros has greatly improved the readability of the code.
 This was directly inspired by the _jonesforth_ implementation (see Reading List).
 ### Register Allocation